AdaCore/learn/courses/advanced-ada/chapters/packages.rst

-Note that we cannot access the :ada:`Week.Nested` package directly using :ada:`with Week.Nested` because :ada:`Nested` is actually part of :ada:`Week`, not  a separate subunit.
+Note that we cannot access the :ada:`Week.Nested` package directly using :ada:`with Week.Nested` because :ada:`Nested` is actually part of :ada:`Week`, not a child package.
 We can, however, still write :ada:`use Week.Nested`
 |mdash| as we did in the example above.

 Visibility
 ~~~~~~~~~~

-Let's now discuss the same situation for nested packages.
-Because the body of
+Let's now discuss visibility of nested packages.
+Because the body of nested
-nested packages is part of the body of their parent, nested packages have the
+packages is part of the body of their parent, nested packages have the same
-same visibility as their parent package.
+visibility as their parent package.
 Let's rewrite the previous example using
 nested packages to illustrate this:

 .. code:: ada no_button